-Getting back to Fayette County, the first marker added to the database from there, Man o' War, was added January 15, 2008.
-It was erected in 1968 in Lexington.
-The last one submitted was uploaded on September 5, 2019, and is titled Address by President Lincoln, in Lexington.
-The earliest marker erected in Fayette County that we have listed was erected in 1887.
-It was John Cabell Breckinridge, found in Lexington on June 22, 2018.
+Getting back to Jefferson County, the first marker added to the database from there, Zachary Taylor National Cemetery, was added August 5, 2009. in Louisville.
+The last one submitted was uploaded on January 17, 2021, and is titled This monument to the memory of James Guthrie, in Louisville.
+The earliest marker erected in Jefferson County that we have listed was erected in 1900.
+It was Thomas Jefferson Memorial, found in Louisville on June 21, 2017.

-And finally the first, last, and oldest markers from Louisville.
-The first: Zachary Taylor National Cemetery, was added August 5, 2009.
-The last: Thomas Merton - (1915-68) / A Revelation added on January 14, 2020.
-It had been erected in 1998.
-The earliest marker erected was erected in 1900: Thomas Jefferson Memorial, added on June 21, 2017.
+And finally the first, last, and oldest markers from Lexington.
+The first: Man o' War, was added January 15, 2008.
+It had been erected in 1968.
+The last: 1787-1987 Bicentennial Tree added on July 4, 2020.
+It had been erected in 1987.
+The earliest marker erected was erected in 1887: John Cabell Breckinridge, added on June 22, 2018.

 The Kentucky Historical Society is currently in charge of the familiar dull green official historical markers found all over the state and the Kentucky Department of Highways typically installs and maintains those that are roadside.
-We have 1,161 of their markers in the database.
+We have 1,592 of their markers in the database.
 Also, a number of counties have erected historical markers on their streets and roads and within their public areas, as have some cities and towns.

 Then there are federal government agencies that put up historical markers, especially in national parks and other areas under their jurisdiction.
 And finally, there are the numerous public and private organizations and individuals that erect markers.
 Some do this as a continual endeavor, and others once in a while, to mark something, someone, or someplace they find important or interesting.
 When one of our correspondents comes across one that satisfies our criteria, we add it to the database.